chriskirknielsen/2020/src/en/posts/2020-05-20-modern-fluid-typography-with-clamp.md

 ---
+slug: modern-fluid-typography-with-clamp
 title: Modern Fluid Typography with clamp()
 summary: Get a more consistent sizing with viewport-based font sizing
 date: 2020-05-20
 metaImageBackground: 'https://images.unsplash.com/reserve/uZYSV4nuQeyq64azfVIn_15130980706_64134efc6e_o.jpg'
 tags:
     - css
     - sass
     - clamp
     - typography
     - font
     - quick-tip
 ---

 Recently, CSS introduced `min()` and `max()` which are now available in every major browser.
 Along with those two came `clamp()`, which is basically a wrapper for the combination of the two aforementioned functions, but easier to read: `clamp(MIN, VAL, MAX)` (where `VAL` would usually be a responsive unit).
 Here's a quick tip to go along with its use!